dknight212/dknight212.github.io/_posts/2019-07-27-reading-traffic-data-into-power-bi-or-excel-part5.md

 ---
 layout: post
 title: Reading traffic data into Power BI or Excel - part 5
+feature: 20 Areas/29 Projects/31 Blog posts/assets/2019-07-27b-fig1.png
+thumbnail: thumbnails/resized/ebf65a9f06ba813124b731acb1bbbdfc_86cf658e.webp
 ---

 In this post, we'll get to see what Power BI can do to visualise the data.
 OK, so this isn't really Excel related any more but it's part of a series so please don't get at me about the title.